evancz/guide.elm-lang.org/types/union_types.md

     Anonymous ->
       "anon.png"

-    LoggedIn name ->
+    Named name ->
-      "users/" ++ name ++ "/photo.png"
+      "users/" ++ name ++ ".png"
 ```

 There are two possible cases when we have a `User`.
 If they are `Anonymous` we show a dummy picture.
-If they are `LoggedIn` we construct the URL of their photo.
+If they are `Named` we construct the URL of their photo.
+This `case` is slightly fancier than the one we saw before.
+Notice that the second branch has a lower case variable `name`.
+This means that when we see a value like `Named "AzureDiamond"`, the `name` variable will be bound to `"AzureDiamond"` so we can do other things with it.
+This is called *pattern matching*.

 Now imagine we have a bunch of users in a chat room and we want to show their pictures.